edwardbirdlab/BALROG-RAPID-NF/README.md

 # BALROG-RAPID Nextflow Pipeline

 Nextflow DSL2 pipeline for metagenomic pathogen detection, host profiling, and AMR detection.
+This pipeline was developed with the intention of producing rapid results, formatted for downstream visualization with the BALROG-RAPID-DASHBOARD package (link).

 ## Requirements